masoud-bahrami/FsTask/README.md

 # How to run
 You need dotnet core 6.
 Also you can run the app using docker file.

+# Integration tests
+You can use integration test to import data to the [Quest DB](https://questdb.io/).

+Use *FilteredDataHuman.json* file(exists in the *IntegrationTestProject*)  as a template to prepare the test data used in the integration test.

+# Time-series DB
+In the production environment, the data received from the sensors is stored in the []*Quest DB* database

 # Acceptance tests
 There are two acceptance schenario you can view in the FsTask.AcceptanceTests project.